near/near-lake-framework-js/packages/near-lake-primitives/README.md

 This structure is an ephemeral entity to provide access to the Events Standard structure and keep a data about the related `Receipt` for convenience.

+#### Interface for Capturing Data About an Event in `handleStreamerMessage()`

+The interface to capture data about an event has the following arguments:

+- `standard`: name of standard, e.g. nep171
+- `version`: e.g. 1.0.0
+- `event`: type of the event, e.g. nft_mint
+- `data`: associate event data.
+Strictly typed for each set {standard, version, event} inside corresponding NEP

 #### `Event` Structure Definition

 ```ts